MetroWind/WordRef/README.md

 wait a minute, Word’s citation manager uses a XML to store all the information, and a BibTeX file is just plain text.
 What stops you from using a program to convert a BibTeX to XML?
 Exactly nothing!
-Especially when this program opens the correct XML for you when you run it, and you can just drag a BibTeX file onto it, click save, and start doing your thing in Word.
+Especially when that program opens the correct XML for you when you run it, and you can just drag a BibTeX file onto it, click save, and start doing your thing in Word.